csirtfoundry/BulkWhois/README.txt

     Cymru: BulkWhoisCymru
     Shadowserver: BulkWhoisShadowserver

-Note that these whois servers generally only accept IP addresses, not hostnames.
+Note that these whois servers generally only accept IPv4 IP addresses, not hostnames.
+IPv6 support is not widely supported by bulk whois servers at present, but will add in support once this becomes available.

-It's up to the user to convert hostnames to IP addresses first.
-The module itself leaves validation of addresses to the respective whois server.
-They ignore invalid IP addresses in their response.
+So, it's up to the caller to convert hostnames to IP addresses first.
+Anything which isn't an IPv4 address is dropped by before sending to the whois server.

 Usage::